vronney/react-neighborhood-map/README.md

 2. Click on the list item in the search box to expand the infowindow.
 3. Click on any marker to see the location details fetched from the [FourSquare APIs.](https://developer.foursquare.com/)
 4. View window is responsive from desktop, laptop to mobile.
+5. Calling a Google Map with Google Map API key.

 <details>
   <summary>Below you will find some information on how to perform common tasks.</summary><br>